jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (1) In this Part,—
   - **Crown land** means all land included within that term in the Land Act 1948, except lands held or occupied by any person under the Crown on deferred payment, occupation with right of purchase, perpetual lease, lease in perpetuity, renewable lease, or under any other kind of lease or licence, or for any other estate or interest
   - **drain** means a passage, channel, or pipe on, over, or under the ground for the reception and discharge of stormwater or pollutants, whether continuously or intermittently
-  - **Environment Court** means the Environment Court constituted under the Resource Management Act 1991
+  - **Environment Court** means the Environment Court continued by clause 3 of Schedule 13 of the Natural and Built Environment Act 2023
   - **Government work** means a work or an intended work that is to be constructed, undertaken, established, managed, operated, or maintained by or under the control of the Crown or any Minister of the Crown for any public purpose
   - **land** includes any estate or interest in land
   - **notice** means a statement conveying the general effect of a matter or thing done or intended to be done